Local Hero (film)

-Local Hero is a 1983 Scottish comedy-drama film written and directed by Bill Forsyth and starring Peter Riegert, Denis Lawson, Fulton Mackay and Burt Lancaster.
-Produced by David Puttnam, the film is about an American oil company representative who is sent to the fictional village of Ferness on the west coast of Scotland to purchase the town and surrounding property for his company.
-For his work on the film, Forsyth won the 1984 BAFTA Award for Best Direction.
+Local Hero is a 1983 British comedy-drama film written and directed by Bill Forsyth and produced by David Puttnam.
+It stars Peter Riegert, Burt Lancaster, Denis Lawson, Peter Capaldi, and Fulton Mackay.
+Riegert plays an American oil company representative who is sent to the fictional village of Ferness on the west coast of Scotland to purchase the town and surrounding property to build an oil refinery.
+The musical score was composed by Mark Knopfler.

+The film premiered on 17 February 1983.
+It received critical acclaim, and holds a 100% rating on Rotten Tomatoes.
+At the 37th British Academy Film Awards, the film was nominated for seven BAFTA Awards and won Best Direction for Forsyth.
+In 1999, the British Film Institute ranked the film as one of the Top 100 British films of the 20th century.

-A stage musical adaptation received its world premiere in 2019.
-In the same year a Criterion Collection DVD/Blu-ray was released in September.
+A stage musical adaptation of the same name, written by Forsyth and Knopfler, premiered in 2019.

 Plot

-"Mac" MacIntyre is a typical 1980s hot-shot executive working for Knox Oil and Gas in Houston, Texas.
-The eccentric head of the company, Felix Happer, sends him (largely because his surname sounds Scottish) to acquire the village of Ferness in the Scottish Highlands to make way for a refinery.
-Mac (who is actually of Hungarian extraction) is a little apprehensive about his assignment, complaining to a co-worker that he would much rather take care of business over the phone and via telex.
-Happer, an avid astronomy buff, tells Mac to watch the sky and to notify him immediately if he sees anything unusual.
+"Mac" MacIntyre is an aspiring executive working for Knox Oil and Gas in Houston, Texas.
+Felix Happer, the company's eccentric owner, chooses Mac because of his Scottish sounding surname to acquire Ferness, a village in the Scottish Highlands, to make way for a refinery.
+Mac, actually of Hungarian extraction, is apprehensive about the assignment, complaining to a co-worker that he would rather handle business over the phone and via telex.
+Happer, an avid amateur astronomer, tells Mac to watch the sky and to notify him immediately if he sees anything unusual.

-Upon arriving in Scotland, Mac teams up with local Knox representative Danny Oldsen.
-During a visit to a Knox research facility in Aberdeen, Dr. Geddes and his assistant Watt inform them about the scope of the company's plans, which entail replacing Ferness with the refinery.
-They also meet (and admire) marine researcher Marina.
+Arriving in Scotland, Mac teams up with local Knox representative Danny Oldsen.
+When they visit a Knox research facility in Aberdeen, Dr. Geddes explains the plan to replace Ferness with the refinery.
+They also meet marine researcher Marina.

-Mac ultimately spends several weeks in Ferness, gradually adapting to the slower-paced life and getting to know the eccentric residents, most notably hotel owner and accountant Gordon Urquhart, and his wife Stella.
-As time passes, Mac becomes more and more conflicted as he presses to close the deal that will spell the end of the quaint little village he has come to love.
-Unbeknownst to him, however, the villagers are tired of their hard life and are more than eager to sell, though they feign indifference to induce a larger offer.
-Mac receives encouragement from an unlikely source: Victor, a capitalistic Soviet fishing boat captain who periodically visits his friends in Ferness (and checks on his investment portfolio, managed by Gordon).
+Mac spends several days in Ferness, gradually adapting to the slower-paced life and getting to know the residents, most notably hotel owner and accountant Gordon Urquhart and his wife Stella.
+Mac becomes more and more conflicted as he presses to close the deal that will demolish the village he has come to love.
+The villagers, however, are tired of their hard life and are more than eager to sell, though they feign indifference to induce a larger offer.
+Mac receives encouragement from an unlikely source: Victor, a capitalistic Soviet fishing boat captain who periodically visits his friends in Ferness and checks on his investment portfolio, managed by Gordon.

 Meanwhile, Danny befriends Marina, who is under the impression that the company is planning to build a research centre at Ferness.
 During a date, he discovers that Marina, who seems more at home in the water than on land, has webbed toes.
 While watching some grey seals, Danny mentions that sailors used to believe they were mermaids.
 Marina tells him the sailors were wrong.